jsabater/calabruix/content/posts/grafana/alerting/index.md

 Let's now break down how this query does it:

-1. The metric `node_load1` comes from the `node_exporter` and reports the 1-minute system load average (the same value shown by the `uptime` or `top` commands).
+1. The metric `node_load1` reports the 1-minute system load average (the same value shown by the `uptime` or `top` commands).
 It measures how many processes are *actively running or waiting for CPU* in the last minute.
 2. The sub-query `node_cpu_seconds_total{instance="$node",job="$job"}` returns the total seconds of CPU time spent by each core, labeled by `cpu` and `mode`, and is only used to count *how many CPU cores* the guest has.
 3. The double `count` used in `count(count(..) by (cpu))` means *the number of CPU cores on this node*.
 It is a common idiom used to count *unique CPU labels per instance*:
    * The inner `count(.. by (cpu))` removes all labels except `cpu`, giving us one time series per instance, so we can count how many `cpu` labels exist.